WordPress/plugin-check/readme.txt

 * Feature - Include a check for the usage of `ALLOW_UNFILTERED_UPLOADS` on any PHP files - Props EvanHerman at [#45](https://github.com/WordPress/plugin-check/pull/45)
 * Feature - Include a check for the presence of the application files (`.a`, `.bin`, `.bpk`, `.deploy`, `.dist`, `.distz`, `.dmg`, `.dms`, `.DS_Store`, `.dump`, `.elc`, `.exe`, `.iso`, `.lha`, `.lrf`, `.lzh`, `.o`, `.obj`, `.phar`, `.pkg`, `.sh`, '.so`) - Props EvanHerman at [#43](https://github.com/WordPress/plugin-check/pull/43)
 * Feature - Include a check for the presence of the readme.txt or readme.md file - Props EvanHerman at [#42](https://github.com/WordPress/plugin-check/pull/42)
+* Fix - Ensure that Readme parsing is included properly when a readme.md or readme.txt file is present.
+Props Bordoni [#52](https://github.com/WordPress/plugin-check/pull/52)
 * Tweak - Disallow functions `move_uploaded_file`, `passthru`, `proc_open` - Props alexsanford at [#50](https://github.com/WordPress/plugin-check/pull/50)
 * Tweak - Change the message type for using functions WordPress already includes from Warning to Error.
 Props davidperezgar at [#18](https://github.com/WordPress/plugin-check/issues/18)
 * Tweak - Change the message type for incorrect usage of Stable tag from Notice/Warning to Error.
 Props davidperezgar at [#3](https://github.com/WordPress/plugin-check/issues/3)